Frequently Asked Questions

 Miros Mocean will send a site preparation document to collect necessary information ahead of commissioning the system.

-If the fuel and shaft meters are already installed on the vessel, the installation and commissioning process should take no more than 24 hours.
-If the shaft and flow meters are not in place and need to be installed and commissioned, the process will typically take three days.
+If fuel and shaft meters are already installed on the vessel, the installation and commissioning process should take no more than 2 – 3 days.
+If the fuel and shaft meters are not in place and need to be installed and commissioned, the process may vary and be subject to vessel location, hardware and IT infrastructure, logistics and vessel management support.

-Miros Mocean has a network of service partners that support the installation and commissioning of the system locally in Singapore, as well as in selected ports in China and India.
+Miros Mocean has a network of service partners that support the installation and commissioning of the system in Europe, as well as in selected ports in Singapore, China and India.
 Our network is also able to provide support outside of these locations, but the logistics and costs may vary.

 We highly recommend the use of the tailored Miros Mocean/Sea Surveillance radar product built on a Sperry Visionmaster.